arrowtype/shantell-sans-specimen/src/routes/process/ProcessArticle.md

 Beyond that, a few other brands have started to find creative uses for Shantell Sans.

-It’s been used by tldraw, collaborative drawing app, for the main font that users can write with.
+It’s been used by tldraw, a collaborative drawing app on the web, as the primary writing font.

 <figure>
     <img loading="lazy" src="assets/in_use-tldraw.png" alt="Shantell Sans in use by tldraw" title="Shantell Sans in use by tldraw">